About Me

 • Believes healing doesn’t always look polished

-• Wants honest words and maybe a laugh when things feel like too much
+• Wants honest words when life feels like too much

 What You’ll Find Here

-You’ll find honest reflections, emotional growing pains, small joys, and the kind of encouragement that doesn’t sound like a Pinterest quote.
+Honest reflections, emotional growing pains, small joys, encouragement, and reminders that you don’t need mind altering substances to get through the day.
 I believe in full abstinence, grace for the messy days, and not swapping one escape for another.

 Let’s Be Real